vleeuwenmenno/gphoto2_cl_binding/README.md

 ## Examples

-In `AstroShutter-TestTool/` is a fully working example of how to use this library.
+In `test/` contains some performance tests and functionality tests, here you can see how to use this library.
+Proper examples will be added later.

 But a bare-bones example is as follows: